March 18, 2026

 Autoimmune diseases arise from a mix of genetic predisposition and environmental triggers that disrupt your immune system’s ability to tell friend from foe.
 The exact reason this happens isn't fully understood, but researchers believe that things like infections from bacteria or viruses, or even certain medications, can set off this chain reaction.
 This is especially true for people who have genes that make them more susceptible to these conditions in the first place.
 It’s this combination of inherited risk and external factors that ultimately leads the immune system to mistakenly attack your own body’s cells, creating inflammation and damage.

-How Genetics, Environment, and Lifestyle Interact
+How Genes, Environment, and Lifestyle Connect

 While your genes can make you more likely to develop an autoimmune condition, they rarely act alone.
 Environmental factors often serve as the trigger that "turns on" those genes.
 Things like chronic stress, hidden infections, exposure to environmental toxins, and even the food you eat can contribute to the onset of an autoimmune disease.
 It’s a complex interplay where your inherited blueprint meets your daily life.
 Many of these conditions are caused by a combination of many genes working together, not just a single "autoimmune gene."
 This is why a holistic approach that considers your entire health picture is so important for getting to the root of the problem.